MRtrix3/mrtrix3/docs/reference/commands/mrthreshold.rst

 statutory, including, without limitation, warranties that the Covered Software is free of defects, merchantable, fit for a particular purpose or non-infringing.
-See the Mozila Public License v.
+See the Mozilla Public License v.
 2.0 for more details.

 For more details, see http://www.mrtrix.org/.